 Congenital glaucoma, sometimes called infantile, pediatric or childhood glaucoma, is a form of glaucoma that affects children, most commonly between birth and the age of three.
 Although rare, it is serious and is a major cause of blindness in children.
 If detected early, most children respond well to treatment.

 If you suspect that your child may have glaucoma, Eye Consultants of Pennsylvania offers a highly skilled team of board certified ophthalmologists who have vast experience in childhood glaucoma and all methods of managing the disease, both medically and surgically.

-Mehul H. Nagarsheth, MD completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston and Abhishek K. Nemani, MD completed his glaucoma fellowship at the prestigious Scheie Eye Institute at the University of Pennsylvania
+The board certified, fellowship-trained Glaucoma specialists at Eye Consultants of Pennsylvania include Mehul H. Nagarsheth, MD, who received his medical degree from Drexel University College of Medicine and completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Abhishek Nemani, MD, who received his medical degree from the State University of New York Upstate Medical University in Syracuse and was fellowship-trained in at the prestigious Scheie Eye Institute at the University of Pennsylvania.

 What Causes Congenital Glaucoma?